-The idea for this post is to give very small, brief and crisp information of subject.
-I intend to highlight few key pointers, some perceptions and problems.
-Rest whole of Internet it self is not enough to absorb the subject Financial inclusion.
+The idea for this post is to give very small, brief and crisp information of the subject.
+I intend to highlight a few key pointers, some perceptions and problems.
+Rest whole of the Internet itself is not enough to absorb the subject Financial Inclusion.
 Financial inclusion is a key enabler in reducing poverty & boosting prosperity and to get delivery of financial services at affordable costs to sections of low-income segments of society, in contrast to financial exclusion where those services are not available or affordable.
 Getting payment products to “understand” each other, or to be “interoperable,” is a big challenge to solve under financial inclusion model.

-Main objective of financial inclusion or “Finclusion” is/was to serve but not to make i.e serve the needy and bring them up not to make money from that segment and push them further down or push them to stay away from the program.
-In short it’s a public service not a business service.
+The main objective of financial inclusion or “Finclusion” is/was to serve but not to make i.e serve the needy and bring them up not to make money from that segment and push them further down or push them to stay away from the program.
+In short, it’s a public service, not a business service.
 People living in poverty often lack access to safe, reliable ways to manage the little money they have.
 As a result, they face exclusion from the financial system.

-Who is the real hero here banking services for financial needs driven through MNO’s Mobile Money Service or banking services driven through banks traditional and century old mind set under very heavy procedural, regulations and controlled framework.
-In my last post I tried creating small but crisp image of separation on Banking and Bank “What is needed Banking or Banks”.
+Who is the real hero here banking services for financial needs driven through MNO’s Mobile Money Service or banking services are driven through banks traditional and century-old mindset under very heavy procedural, regulations and controlled framework?
+In my last post, I tried creating a small but crisp image of separation on Banking and Bank “What is needed Banking or Banks”.
 It is argued that as banking services are in the nature of public good; the availability of banking and payment services to the entire population without discrimination is the prime objective of financial inclusion.
-Financial inclusion gained importance around year 2000.
+Financial inclusion gained importance around the year 2000.

 The United Nations defines the goals of financial inclusion as follows:

 - Access at a reasonable cost for all households to a full range of financial services, including savings or deposit services, payment and transfer services, credit and insurance